parse-community/docs/_includes/flutter/queries.md

 ```

 If you want to retrieve objects where a field contains an object that does not match another query,  you can use the `whereDoesNotMatchQuery` condition.
-Imagine you have post class and a comment class, where each comment has a pointer to its parent post.
+Imagine you have a post class and a comment class, where each comment has a pointer to its parent post.
 You can find comments on posts without images by doing:

 ```dart